Learn how to do Feather Stitch embroidery

 Crossed Feather Stitch

 You can choose whether to use the same thread/colour or to use a contrasting one.
-This can be a contrast of colour or thread texture.

 The stitch method is exactly the same as the straight sided variation.